“I was 22 and married and portraying a 15-year-old lovesick kid. Brother – that really took some acting.” – Judy Garland, 1944

 August 19, 1939: More Ozzy reviews and ads and photos.

-August 19, 1939: “Harlemites” were guest of Judy and Mickey on August 15th during the big luncheon at the Waldorf-Astoria.
+August 19, 1939: “Harlemites” were guests of Judy and Mickey on August 15th during the big luncheon at the Waldorf-Astoria.
 Two to four teens from each of the Loew’s theaters in the New York area were selected a day in advance.
 It was quite the event!

 August 19, 1940: Judy’s first real screen kiss makes the news.
 On this particular day, Judy was filming Little Nelly Kelly with scenes on the “Interior Kelly Flat” set.
 Time called: 9:00 a.m.; dismissed: 6:03 p.m.